2 Professional Instructional Designer Cover Letter Examples for 2025

 Avoid starting at the blank page for hours by using Enhancv's AI - just upload your resume and your instructional designer cover letter will be ready for you to (tweak and) submit for your dream job.

-Instructional Designer cover letter example
+Instructional designer cover letter example

 Addison Harris